-For the purposes of measurement, IAS 39 "Financial Instruments: Recognition and Measurement", classifies financial assets into the following categories: (a) loans and receivables; (b) available-for-sale financial assets; (c) financial assets held to maturity and (d) financial assets at fair value through profit or loss ("FVTPL").
-Financial assets at fair value through profit or loss have two sub-categories: (i) assets designated as such upon initial recognition, and (ii) those classified as held for trading ("Trading assets").
+For the purposes of measurement, IAS 39 "Financial Instruments: Recognition and Measurement", classifies financial assets into the following categories: (a) loans and receivables; (b) available-for-sale financial assets; (c) financial assets held to maturity and (d) financial assets at fair value through profit or loss (FVTPL).
+Financial assets at fair value through profit or loss have two sub-categories: (i) assets designated as such upon initial recognition, and (ii) financial assets held for trading ("Trading assets").
 In addition, finance lease receivables form a separate category.

-As at 31 December 2015 and 2014, all of the Bank's financial assets fall in the loans and receivables category except for derivatives and securities available for sale.
+As at 31 December 2016 and 2015, all of the Bank's financial assets fall in the loans and receivables category except for derivatives and securities available for sale.

-As at 31 December 2015 and 2014, all of the Bank's financial liabilities except for derivatives were carried at amortised cost.
+As at 31 December 2016 and 2015, all of the Bank's financial liabilities except for derivatives were carried at amortised cost.